 What should acne treatment ingredients be avoided on Asian skin?

-Because Asian skin tends to be more sensitive, certain acne treatment products and ingredients should be avoided altogether.
+Because Asian skin tends to be more sensitive, certain acne treatment products and ingredients should be avoided.

-- Retinoids (ex.
-Adapalene): These ingredients are often too harsh for sensitive Asian skin and increase photosensitivity (i.e., make the skin more sensitive to the sun).
+- Harsh retinoids (Adapalene, high concentration of tretinoin (> 0.05%): Adapalene and high concentration of tretinoin (retinoic acid) are often too harsh for sensitive Asian skin, causes significant irritation and increases photosensitivity (i.e., makes the skin more sensitive to the sun).
 Therefore, with any sun exposure (especially why within proper sun protection), they can further increase the risk of developing dark spots and hyperpigmentation.

 - High-concentration AHAs: High concentrations of alpha-hydroxy acids creams (more than 10%) and high concentrations of benzoyl peroxide (more than 5%) can also cause significant irritation to Asian skin.
 Thus, if you are getting a facial chemical peel at a Dermatologist or aesthetician’s office, make sure you get a “light” peel that is neutralized immediately after the procedure.